Definition of Agency Bond

 Explanation

-Agency Bonds are issued by organizations, namely, Government National Mortgage Association (popularly known as Ginnie Mae), Federal National Mortgage Association (popularly known as Fannie Mae), and Federal Home Loan Mortgage Association (popularly known as Freddie Mac).
-However, both federal agency issued agency bonds that are explicitly backed by the government, making them equivalent to risk-free US Treasury securities, but also by government-sponsored enterprises (GSE), which are enacted through government charter.
-Agency Bonds are an important component of the US Debt market and contribute a substantial share after US Treasuries, Corporate Bonds, and Mortgage-Backed Securities, respectively.
+Agency Bonds issued by organizations, namely, Government National Mortgage Association (popularly known as Ginnie Mae), Federal National Mortgage Association (popularly known as Fannie Mae), and Federal Home Loan Mortgage Association (popularly known as Freddie Mac).
+However, both federal agencies issued agency bonds that are explicitly backed by the government, making them equivalent to risk-free US Treasury securities, but also by government-sponsored enterprises (GSE), which are enacted through government charter.
+Agency Bonds are an important component of the US Debt market and contribute a substantial share after US Treasuries, Corporate Bonds, and Mortgage-Backed Securities.

 Characteristics of Agency Bond